-- Self-exclusion data the number of self-exclusions and underage attempts to gamble. - The proximity of the premises to any school, centre, or establishment for the education, training or care of young and/or vulnerable persons. - The proximity of the premises to leisure centres used for sporting and similar activities by young and/or vulnerable persons. - The proximity to the premises to any youth club or similar establishment. - The proximity of the premises to any community, ecclesiastical, welfare, health or similar establishment used specifically, or to a large extent, by young and/or vulnerable persons. - The proximity of any other area or location where young and/or vulnerable persons could congregate. - The proximity of any hostels or support services for vulnerable people, such as those with addiction issues or who are homeless, given the greater risk of problem gambling among these groups.
+- Self-exclusion data the number of self-exclusions and underage attempts to gamble. - The proximity of the premises to any school, centre, or establishment for the education, training or care of young and/or vulnerable persons. - The proximity of the premises to leisure centres used for sporting and similar activities by young and/or vulnerable persons. - The proximity to the premises to any youth club or similar establishment. - The proximity of the premises to any community, ecclesiastical, welfare, health or similar establishment used specifically, or to a large extent, by young and/or vulnerable persons. - The proximity of any other area or location where young and/or vulnerable persons could congregate, such as parks, bus stops, cafes and shops. - The proximity of any hostels or support services for vulnerable people, such as those with addiction issues or who are homeless, given the greater risk of problem gambling among these groups. - The proximity of residential care homes, hospitals, medical facilities, addiction clinics and any other place where vulnerable persons may congregate. - The proximity of any area where large groups of people congregate. - The proximity of banks, cash points, post offices and other gambling outlets.